DataDog/documentation/content/en/agent/faq/agent_v6_changes.md

 {{% /tab %}}
 {{% tab "Check API" %}}

-The base class for Python checks (`AgentCheck`) is now imported from `datadog_checks.base.checks`.
-There are a number of things that have been removed or changed in the class API.
-In addition, each check instance is now its own instance of the class.
+The base class for Python checks (`AgentCheck`) is imported from `datadog_checks.base.checks`.
+There are several things that have been removed or changed in the class API.
+In addition, each check instance is its own instance of the class.
 So you cannot share state between them.

 The following methods in the `AgentCheck` class are not implemented: